jackdewinter/pymarkdown/test/resources/rules/md044/good_paragraph_text_multiples.md

-this is a paragraph with paragraph captialization errors
+this is a paragraph with paragraph capitalization errors